unigateway/unigateway/docs/docs/user-guide/configuration.md

 There are two types of the configuration for UniGateway:

 - **Devices configuration** (in `gateway.yaml` file)
   Configures what and how smart devices are connected to UniGateway.
+  Typically stored in `/opt/unigateway/gateway.yaml`.
 - **System configuration** (passed by environment variables)
   Configures stuff related to underlying hardware and features availability.
+  Typically stored in `/opt/unigateway/start_unigateway.sh`.

 ## Devices configuration